wahlfeld/gkeep-evernote-sync/README.md

 # gkeep-evernote-sync

-## Abandoned
+# Abandoned

-I'm gonna abandon this work.
 I was pretty heavily relying on https://github.com/kiwiz/gkeepapi for this work as Google doesn't have an official API for Keep, or any docs, or anything.
 Google gave Keep a big refresh sometime in Septempber/October 2018 which basically broke gkeepapi.
 So for that reason, I'm going to give up on this integration and move to using something like Evernote.

 # Out of date